 What is an ideal bite?

 Most people book an orthodontic consultation to straighten their teeth, but did you know that orthodontists can also fix your bite?
 In fact, it’s one of the most important aspects of orthodontic treatment.

 No, we’re not talking about the way you chew your food, we’re talking about the way your top and bottom teeth fit together inside your mouth for the dental “occlusion”.

 Unfortunately, not many people are born with a perfect bite.
-For many people this is not a huge issue but for some, a bad bite or “malocclusion” can lead to excessive and uneven tooth wear, jaw joint pain, muscle problems and headaches.
+For many people, this is not a huge issue but for some, a bad bite or “malocclusion” can lead to excessive and uneven tooth wear, jaw joint pain, muscle problems and headaches.

 Let’s explore each angle in a little more detail: